 The healing of the rural environment and my fiction writing did not suffice.
 As many Jungian writers point out, we reach a point in life when we keep needing to find meaning.
 My study of depth psychology had just begun.
 I entered a unique Masters program specifically in Jungian depth psychology, in a public college.
 The program closed five years later.

 Through the beautiful experiences of the program and in the process of my culminating project, Female Alchemist, I gained many tools that serve my current work and life.

 Current Work and Life

 Life has its ways of circling around.
 I still work in education, teaching in public schools, in Special Education.
-I love being involved, being in service as it were, and balancing that with creative endeavors such as fiction writing and dream collaging.
+I love being involved, in service as it were, and balancing that with creative endeavors such as fiction writing and dream work.